BeerendraMC/mfe-doc/static/media/2-Creating mfe in angular using web components.5f400ed3d451abbab91b.md

 # Creating MFE in Angular using Web Components

 Angular is a popular framework for building web applications.
 It provides a powerful set of tools for building complex, interactive applications.
-Angular can also be used to create micro frontends using the web components architecture.
+Angular can also be used to create micro frontends using the **web components** architecture.

-To create a web component in Angular, we can use the @angular/elements package.
+To create a web component in Angular, we can use the `@angular/elements` package.
 This package provides a way of converting Angular components into web components that can be used in any web application.

-Here's a step-by-step guide to creating a micro frontend in Angular using web components:
+Here's a step-by-step guide to create a micro frontend in Angular using web components:

 ### Step 1: Create an Angular application